 The new Amazon Echo Look will now store pictures of you in your wardrobe and make recommendations for you.
 The app will provide an opinion based on criteria including fit, color, styling, and current fashion trends.
 All of the information being collected will also be used to help in providing future purchasing suggestions.

 That’s pretty close to becoming a trusted advisor.
-And that’s pretty close to customer engagement.

 But it still doesn’t add the magic of serendipity.

 And if brick and mortar retailers don’t use their advantage of unexpected purchases, what happens?